acend/terraform-training/content/en/docs/03/5-types-and-functions.md

 ## Step 2: Working with lists

-Create a new file named `lists.tf` and paste the following content:
+Create a new file named `lists.tf` and add the following content:
 ```terraform
 locals {
   fibonacci = [0,1,1,2,3,5,8,13]